An Interpretable Convolutional Neural Network Framework for Fluid Dynamics: Results and Discussion

 The training of CNNs on both analytical and numerical solutions demonstrate the effectiveness of CNNs in solving differential equations.
 As opposed to other forms of Artificial Neural Networks (ANNs), the use of convolutional neural networks incorporates the spatial information of the physical problem.
 Hence, any variation in the local velocity field is automatically accounted for.
 This section examines whether a CNN can leverage spatial locality to predict flow fields with rich local variations described by a fundamentally different governing equation of Molecular Dynamics (MD) simulations.

 The uniqueness of MD is that it does not require us to simulate the diffusion equation, nor does it require the assumptions of the transport coefficients (e.g., viscosity, surface tension, conductivity); instead these properties and the flow field itself, emerge naturally as average observations of the motion of thousands or millions of particles.
 The solving of fluid dynamics with molecules, known as Non Equilibrium MD (NEMD), has been shown to reproduce a wide range of fluid phenomena \citep{Rapaport, ToddDaivisBook}.
 As a result, it is closer to running an experiment and taking observations of the collective behaviour of the particles.
 For this reason, MD provides an excellent test of the limits of employing CNN for ML driven flow modelling.
 The measured velocities include noise, with the average velocity known to broadly agree with the unsteady diffusion equation with what can be interpreted as additional fluctuations \citep{zhang2019molecular, sprittles2023rogue}.
 These noise terms can be seen in Figure \ref{fig:md_results} with the difference between the predicted flowfield from the mdCNN trained on the MD data.
 The training is performed only for cells in the fluid region (the 26 bins not including tethered wall atoms), with the CNN trained on $n_x=28$ cells with bottom and top set to boundary conditions ($u(0,t)=0$ and $u(Ly,t)=1$) respectively.
-The resulting mdCNN has weights of $ [ 0.984, -1.96, 0.976 ]$ assuming a viscosity $\mu=2.14$ as in the matched analytical solution of Figure \ref{fig:MD}, a value consistent with previous work \citep{Smith_thesis}.
-The loss drops to order $10^{-6}$ which gives consistency $(0.00)$, symmetry $(-0.008)$, and and stability $2C-\sum_{i=1}^3 i^2 k_i ^2=0.04$.
+The resulting mdCNN learns weights of $ [ 0.984, -1.96, 0.976 ]$, with loss of order $10^{-6}$, obtained assuming a viscosity $\mu=2.14$ as in the matched analytical solution of Figure \ref{fig:MD}, a value consistent with previous work \citep{Smith_thesis}.
+Alternatively, the learnt CNN weights could be used to estimate the viscosity by solving the inverse problem, assuming the CNN should learn weights of $[1,-2,1]$ (if the 3-point stencil approximation can be applied perfectly) a viscosity prediction of $\mu \approx 2.10$ is obtained (an error of $\sim 2\%$ ).
+The viscosity value of $\mu = 2.14$ is well established, taken from previous work \citep{o1995molecular, nie2004continuum} and checked using both Green-Kubo \citep{green1952markoff,kubo1957statistical} as well as matching to analytical solutions in \citet{Smith_thesis}.
+Using an ensemble of MD runs or a wider MD domain to provide less noise in the averaging or mixing a range of starting sine waves and sliding conditions for a wider training set would be ways to potentially improve the viscosity estimation.
+The learnt stencil gives a scheme with consistency $(0.00)$, symmetry $(-0.008)$, and and scaling $2C-\sum_{i=1}^3 i^2 k_i ^2=0.04$.
 However, starting the training from random initial weights can result in variation in final weights, some of which give an unstable numerical solvers, e.g. $[ 1.085, -1.860, 1.077 ]$.
-This can usually be fixed with careful choice of training algorithm, varying training rates or inclusion of a scheduler.
+This was found to be fixed with careful choice of training algorithm, varying training rates or inclusion of a scheduler.
+The version of code provided with this work includes these improvements to ensure a consistent set of weights.